tibales1/fintech_homework/fintech_case_study.md

 * The company can use the location, amount, and type of event of to look for fraud.

 * Their customers that use this technology solution are insurance companies, law enforcement, and financial institutions.
-The unfair advantage is that through the use of their in house spatial algorithms tied to fast datastores then can find fraud or alert a client to potential fraud.
+The unfair advantage is that through the use of their in-house spatial algorithms tied to fast datastores they can find fraud or alert a client to potential fraud.

-* To do this they are using Hadoop and inhouse built algorithms.
+* To do this they are using Hadoop and in-house built algorithms.

 ## Landscape:

 * The company provides spatial business intelligence for private firms, non-profits and governmental entities

-* The major trends as it relates to the finacial world are deep learning to identify financial fraud based on transactions by type, frequency, and location.
+* The major trends as it relates to the finacial world are deep learning and machine learning to identify financial fraud based on transactions by type, frequency, and location.

-* I do not believe that there is another company that can use spatial analytics to identify fraud in real-time or find money luandering schemes.
+* I do not believe that there is another company that can use spatial analytics to identify fraud in real-time or find money laundering schemes.

 ## Results